{{tl-dr}}

 Optimize Visualization Selection for Data Representation

-Choose suitable visualization methods that effectively depict your data and effectively communicate your desired message.
-Take into account various factors such as the characteristics of the data, the relationships you aim to show, and the specific audience you are targeting.
+Choose suitable visualization methods that effectively depict your data and communicate your desired message.
+Consider various factors such as the characteristics of the data, the relationships you aim to show, and the specific audience you are targeting.
 Popular visualization types include bar charts, line charts, pie charts, and scatter plots.

 Guidelines for Sharing and Presenting Visualized Data